gianlazz/gianlazz.github.io/_drafts/_posts/indoor-high-efficiency-urban-farming-gardening-solutions.md

   * I don't want harsh florescent lights
   * I want a minimalist motif that doesn't clash with the clean styling of my space
   * I'm okay with some wires showing and it looking technical but I don't want it to look too hacked together
+* Minimal physical space footprint
+  * I don't want it to be overly heavy or difficult to move
+  * Needs to be easy to tend to and clean the components
+  * Anything that needs power should be consolidated all to one outlet if possible
+*

 By the end of this post I'll have a conclusion on what the best options and considerations I'll be taking action are considering my research so that you all can TLDR down to the bottom if you don't have time to read this all.